 That was enough to make a big difference.

 End of project reviews are a way of bringing learning behaviour into your organisation or a team.
 It’ll benefit your projects and you can also use them as a way to talk about things that really matter.
 You’ll build trust, you’ll enable healthy conflict, and you’ll be able to acknowledge the good stuff and the bad stuff.
 They’re also an opportunity to praise people and thank them.

 Then you can move on and do better work together.

-If you’re struggling with projects and need some help with them, get in touch.
+If you’re struggling with projects and project management, and need some help, get in touch.
 At Then Somehow, we have tools and programmes that can help.
 Get in touch here.